Distrotech/groff/contrib/chem/README.txt

 ####### License

-Last update: 6 Nov 2006
+Last update: 5 Jan 2009

-Copyright (C) 2006 Free Software Foundation, Inc.
+Copyright (C) 2006, 2009 Free Software Foundation, Inc.
 Written by Bernd Warken.

 This file is part of `chem', which is part of `groff'.